KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 - The export now suggests a filename
 - fixed: export for multiple records would ignore some of the selected records
 - added log file path when error message says: further infos in the log file
-- KOLIBRI Desktop no longer crashes if the [Logo.jpg] is missing
+- PressureSuite Desktop no longer crashes if the [Logo.jpg] is missing

 ## Version 6.2.19361.1